Stocks end lower, nearing but not quite in a bear market

 Technology stocks have been some of the most volatile holdings.
 The sector includes heavyweights like Apple that have lofty valuations, which tend to push the market more forcefully up or down.
 The sector has been hit especially hard by the Fed’s policy shift to raise interest rates.
 Low rates help support investments considered more risky, like tech stocks, and higher rates lessen the incentive to take that risk.

-Technology stocks fell Thursday, contributing to the choppy market.
-Cisco Systems slumped 14.3% after the seller of routers and switches cut its profit forecast amid supply chain constraints.
-Synopsis jumped 11.6% after the software company raised its financial forecasts for the year.
+Technology stocks fell Thursday, accounting for a big share of the S&P 500’s drop.
+Cisco Systems slumped 13.7% after the seller of routers and switches cut its profit forecast amid supply chain constraints.
+Synopsis jumped 10.3% after the software company raised its financial forecasts for the year.

-Retailers and other companies that rely on direct consumer spending were mostly higher.
-Amazon rose 0.8% and Expedia climbed 5.4%.
-Bath & Body Works slid 5.1% after cutting its profit forecast for the year.
+Retailers and other companies that rely on direct consumer spending mostly rose.
+Amazon added 0.2% and Expedia climbed 5.3%.
+Bath & Body Works slid 6.8% after cutting its profit forecast for the year.

-With the S&P 500 little changed, the index remained close to, but in not moving decidedly in the direction of falling into, a bear market.
+With the S&P 500 closing moderately lower, the index is now closer to falling into a bear market.
 The last bear market happened just two years ago, following the onset of the virus pandemic.

 Why use a bear to denote a market slump?
 Bears hibernate, so they represent a market that’s retreating, said Sam Stovall, chief investment strategist at CFRA.
 In contrast, Wall Street’s nickname for a surging stock market is a bull market, because bulls charge.